mattwarkentin/openmpp/README.md

 #> # ℹ 8,167 more rows
 ```

-Great, we have create a new scenario, extracted some parameters to
+Great, we have created a new scenario, extracted some parameters to
 potentially modify, ran the model, and extracted output tables.
 In this
 last step, we will load multiple model runs into memory to compare them.